AlmogBaku/AlmogBaku.github.io/_posts/2015-1-28-Thoughts-about-introductions-strategies-for-fundraising.md

 ### Intros by contacts
 Just contact your good-friends(2) and ask them who can they connect you with.
-### Finding intros to investor
+### Finding intros to an investor
 List all of the potential investors that may interest in your opportunity, whether you know them or not, then narrow down the people that can introduce you to them(friends levels 2 or 1).
 After you list all the possible connections you'll need from a specific contact- approach him.

-&lowast; Don't waste your time on getting intros with people who'll probably not invest in your company (not in your field, etc.). <br />
+&lowast; Don't waste your time on getting intros to investors who probably won't invest in your company (not in your field, etc.). <br />
-&lowast; You can probably ask for only one favor from a friend in level 1, so ask it once for all the intros, and avoid splitting your requests.
+&lowast; You can probably ask for only a one favor from a friend on level 1, so ask it once for all the intros, and avoid splitting your requests.

 ## How to build your plan